Kamik423/DnD-item-card-creator/readme.md

 Without further adjustment this probably only works on `UNIX` systems.
 So no Windows for now `¯\_(ツ)_/¯`.

 You will need to have `LaTeX` installed and also `Python 3.6` (or later) with the packages `jinja2` and `pyyaml` installed.
 Just use PIP for that...

+## License

+The project is licensed under the [MIT-License](license.md).
+Feel free to expand it any way you please!